 Please check our Frequently Asked Questions for our current lead times.

 To be used with recoil lugs .300 or thinner.

 For Standard Action Sizes, 1-1/16"x20TPI Barrel nut is required, not included.

 For Small Action Sizes, a 7/8"x28TPI Barrel nut is required, not included.

 Need a Standard Action Mossberg barrel nut?
-Head here! *Standard Action Size Only
+Head here! *Standard Action Size Only Currently

 (Our barrel nuts will not work with factory barrels with a semi-shoulder in place, but a like-sized Mossberg factory barrel nut will work with our Pre-Fit barrel with a slight forward gap between the nut and barrel shank)

 *Please refer to the footer of this page for up-to-date production lead-time estimates.

 Fluting: Adds 1 week to order lead time